kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-05-20-spoof-mac-linux.md

 5. But when your device asks again with the same MAC, DHCP says:

-   > “Oh hey!
+   > "Oh hey!
 You're back.
-Here's your old IP again.” 😽
+Here's your old IP again." 😽

 ---